-The Day the Beatles Received a ‘Germ Bomb’ Death Threat
+When the Beatles Received a ‘Germ Bomb’ Death Threat

 For all the smiles and good humor that accompany memories of the Beatles' early days, there were frequent moments where it wasn't all fun and games.
-One such occurrence took place in New Zealand on June 26, 1964, when their plane was delayed following a "germ bomb" threat.
+One such occurrence took place on June 26, 1964, in New Zealand when their plane was delayed following a "germ bomb" threat.

-Five days earlier, the Beatles touched down in New Zealand’s capital city of Wellington for their first-ever tour of that country.
+Five days earlier, the Beatles touched down in the capital city of Wellington for their first-ever tour of that country.
 The jaunt was part of a larger world tour and was penciled in between two different stops in neighboring Australia.
 As they had on previous tours, the group hit the ground running, playing the first of six shows across just as many days on the night of their arrival.

 After playing two concerts in Wellington, the band departed to play two more in Auckland before their fifth scheduled stop in Dunedin – which is where they ran into a bit of trouble.
 Before they could even make it to the runway to try and get to the next gig, a tip came in that a "germ bomb" had been planted aboard their plane.